theNewFlesh/hidebound/README.md

 Hidebound configs consist of three main sections:

 ### Base
-* root_directory - the directory hidebound parses for assets that comprise its database
+* ingress_directory - the directory hidebound parses for assets that comprise its database
 * staging_directory - the staging directory valid assets are created in
 * specification_files - a list of python specification files
 * include_regex - filepaths in the root that match this are included in the database